-- Timestamp: displays the month, date, year and time that the event took place - Meter Name: specific name assigned by the System Administrator on the Setup screens to identify a specific meter - Amount: quantity dispensed by the meter, measured as either Pints, Quarts, Gallons or Liters - Fluid: type of fluid dispensed - Work Order: number assigned to the work order - Job Code: number assigned to the job code - Battery: amount of battery life remaining - First Note: displays the first note listed in the Dispense Note Field Tab (page 67).
+- Timestamp: displays the month, date, year and time that the event took place - Meter Name: specific name assigned by the System Administrator on the Setup screens to identify a specific meter - Amount: quantity dispensed by the meter, measured as either Pints, Quarts, Gallons or Liters - Fluid: type of fluid dispensed - Work Order: number assigned to the work order - Job Code: number assigned to the job code - Battery: amount of battery life remaining - First Note: displays the first note listed in the Dispense Note Field Tab (page 63).
 Up to 4 notes can be created on the screen but only first one displays here.

 Dispense Notes: Additional, supporting information supplied by the technician related to a dispense such as "Paid" when the dispense is billed to the business software.
 Dispense Notes can only be added at the PC.
-Dispense notes will only appear on the Dispense Tab once the note has been created and after the dispense has occurred.